 - The grant is non-renewable.

-If the applicant's research or work project requires travel within Germany to at least three different locations, DAAD may provide a travel subsidy of up to EUR 150.
+If the applicant's research or work project requires travel within Germany to at least three different locations, DAAD may provide a travel subsidy.

 All DAAD Grantees receive mandatory health insurance through DAAD.
-The monthly contribution to the insurance of EUR 138 is deducted from the stipend and cannot be waived.
+The monthly contribution to the insurance is deducted from the stipend and cannot be waived.

 The application procedure occurs online through the DAAD Portal .